sidd2305/Yolov5-Custom-Object-Detection-Pipes/README.md

 ## YOLOv5 Overview
 YOLOv5 is a state-of-the-art deep learning model for object detection tasks.
 It stands for "You Only Look Once," emphasizing its ability to detect objects in images in real-time with remarkable accuracy.
 YOLOv5 achieves this by dividing the input image into a grid and predicting bounding boxes and class probabilities for each grid cell.
 With its streamlined architecture and efficient inference, YOLOv5 is well-suited for a wide range of object detection applications, including our custom pipe detection task.

+## Additional Resources

+In addition to the source code and documentation, we have included the following resources to assist you:

+- **best.pt Weights**: We provide the `best.pt` weights file for the trained YOLOv5 model.
+These weights represent the optimal parameters learned during the training process and can be used for inference on pipe detection tasks.

+- **COCO YAML**: We include the COCO YAML file, which contains the configuration settings used for training the YOLOv5 model.
+You can use this YAML file to reproduce our training setup or customize the model architecture for your specific requirements.

+- **Dataset**: We obtained our dataset from-https://universe.roboflow.com/yolov5-0f27k/yolo-v5-pipe-field

+Feel free to utilize these resources in your experiments, applications, or further development efforts.
+If you have any questions or encounter any issues, please refer to the documentation or reach out to us for assistance.

 ## Output Screenshots, Training Metrics, and Confusion Matrix
 Output Screenshots